 where gadabout actually comes from, it sounds good.
 So next time Suzie at the office is wandering around instead of getting her work done, you can say, "Suzie, stop being such a gadabout and get back to your desk."

 One thing that old-timey insults have a bunch of that modern ones don't quite share: syllables.
 Plus, this particular insult, which means, "expressing opinions on matters outside the scope of one's knowledge or expertise," according to the

 Oxford English Dictionary, packs a double-whammy of effectiveness and irony.
 If the person you put down with this word pretends to know what you mean, they're probably proving their own point.

 This 19th-century insult comes from a Latin phrase that, "the cobbler should not judge beyond his shoe."
 And goodness knows that people are still judging way beyond their breadth all these centuries later.

-This 19th-century insult is particularly funny because it harkens back to the amazing Friends episode where Paul Rudd's character Mike decides to change his name to "Crap Bag."
+19th-century insult is particularly funny because it harkens back to the amazing episode where Paul Rudd's character Mike decides to change his name to "Crap Bag."
 This insult isn't any more intellectual than his made-up name, but it does come from some creative old-time Australians.
+Friends

 So next time you're around someone unpleasant, try this out.
 They'll get it.

 From an old French (via Spanish and Arabic) word for parrot, "popinjay" is a very old term for someone vain or conceited — especially someone who dresses or behaves in an over-the-top way, according to the